sandialabs/canary/docs/source/introduction/resource.rst

 Setting the number available gpus
 ---------------------------------

 The number of available gpus is defaults to zero.
-The number of available gpus can be set with the following :ref:`configuration variables<userguide-config>`:
+The number of available gpus can be set with the following :ref:`configuration variables<introduction-config>`:

 * ``machine:gpu_count``
 * the product of ``machine:sockets_per_node`` and ``machine:gpus_per_socket``